Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2018-05-28-cluster-number.md

 for any specific data point $i$.

 If PC is large, then FkM is like hard clustering (well separated).
-So with a graph of different PC over different $K$, we would **use $k$ with the largest PC**, which is at an apparent knee (or say, a peak).
+So with a graph of different PC over different $k$, we would **use $k$ with the largest PC**, which is at an apparent knee (or say, a peak).

 ### PE (Partition Entropy)

-On the other hand, the definition of Partition Entropy is
+The definition of Partition Entropy is

 $$
 PE = PE |_{[u], k} = -\frac{1}{n} \sum_{j = 1}^{k} \sum_{i=1}^{n} u_{i,j} \times log(u_{i,j})